BeatSwitch/lock-laravel/readme.md

 ### Using the facades

-This package ships with two facades: the `Lock` facade which holds the `BeatSwitch\Lock\Lock` instance for your current authed user (or the guest user if no user is authed) and the `LockManager` class which can be used to bootstrap new lock instances for callers or roles.
+This package ships with two facades: the `Lock` facade which holds the `BeatSwitch\Lock\Lock` instance for your current authenticated user (or the guest user if no user is authenticated) and the `LockManager` class which can be used to bootstrap new lock instances for callers or roles.

 Checking permissions for the current user is easy.